Aubergine Nut Roast with Onion Gravy

-- Preheat the oven to 200 C/180 fan/6 gas mark.
-Process the aubergine, shallots, garlic cloves, sage and rosemary in a food processor until finely minced.
+- Preheat the oven to 200 C/180 fan/gas mark 6.
+Blitz the aubergine, shallots, garlic cloves, sage and rosemary in a food processor until it's finely minced.
 If you don’t have a food processor, you can do this with a knife.

-- Roughly chop the chestnuts.
-Turn off the heat and add the lentils, chestnuts, panko breadcrumbs, pistachios and cranberries to the frying pan.
+- Roughly chop the chestnuts, then add them to the frying pan, along with the lentils, breadcrumbs, pistachios and cranberries.
 Stir to combine.

-- In a small bowl, combine the flaxseed with 2.5 tbsp of hot water.
-Add the dijon mustard and flaxseed mixture to the aubergine mixture.
-Mix together really well.
+- In a small bowl, mix the flaxseed with 2.5 tbsp of hot water.
+Add this and the dijon mustard and flaxseed mixture to the frying pan with everything else.
+Mix well to combine it all.
 The mixture should hold together if pinched.

 - Pack the nut roast mix into a greased cake tin or loaf tin, pressing down with the back of a spoon.
 Bake for 40-45 minutes until firm and golden brown.

-- In the meantime make the gravy.
+- While it's cooking, make the gravy.
 Add 1 tablespoon of olive oil into a small saucepan, and sweat the onion and garlic for 4-5 minutes, until lightly golden.
 Add the flour, and cook for a minute, stirring often.
-Add the red wine (or alcohol free wine) and the stock.
+Add the red wine (or alcohol -free wine) and the stock.
 Cook the gravy for 10 minutes, over low heat, or until the sauce has reduced and thickened.

-- Carefully turn out of the tin onto a plate and brush the nut roast with a little warm cranberry sauce and/or gravy.
+- Carefully turn the nut roast out of the tin onto a plate and brush it with a little warm cranberry sauce and/or gravy.

-- Cut your nut roast into slices and serve with the gravy.
+- Cut your nut roast into slices and pour the gravy over it.
+Enjoy!

 How to store

-The aubergine nut roast tastes better freshly cooked.
-You can make this ahead of time and cook it on the day.
-Simply prepare the aubergine nut roast and pack into the tin up to a day ahead.
+The aubergine nut roast tastes better freshly cooked, but you can make it ahead of time and just cook it on the day.
+Simply prepare the aubergine nut roast and pack it into the tin up to a day in advance.
 Keep covered, in the fridge, until ready to cook.
 When cooked, keep in the fridge in an airtight container for up to 3 days.
 Reheat before serving.